This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Using Cold Frames and Hoop Houses

-- Durable frames from wood or metal
+- Sturdy frames made of wood or metal provide the backbone.

-- Clear covers like polycarbonate
+- Clear polycarbonate covers act like a cozy blanket.

-- Ventilation options for airflow
+- Ventilation options let you control airflow to prevent overheating.

-- Strategic placement in sunny spots
+- Place them in sunny spots for a natural boost.

 Starting Seeds Indoors